fat-a-lity/RestappDocked/README.md

 First step was learning these concepts starting from REST api

 Database was set up in Mongodb Atlas
-I used MongoDb Compass to view the database
-Some troublesome codes where
+MongoDb Compass was used to view the database and changes Some troublesome codes were

 Missing out on importing Response from Flask
 Trying to figure out sending of json without having a TypeView error Before dockerising flask app was to run with host and port commands in cmd else default localhost/5000 kicks in